wxj-gravity/wxj-gravity.github.io/hobbies.md

 <img src="/images/speech1.JPG">
 <img src="/images/speech3.JPG">
 </div>
 There must be **something truly magical** about standing on stage to give a fantastic speech, which considerably lifts my spirits and energizes my entire body.
 If you desire to master a specific knowledge in depth, just give a prelection.
-If you can explain to others for complete understanding, you are already an expert.
-I really enjoy the accomplishment of imparting my knowledge to others, so what I strive for is to be **a student's favorite professor** at the [best universities in my hometown].

-[best universities in my hometown]:https://www.fzu.edu.cn/